How to prevent your security camera from being hacked

 Lakhani also explains that when a security camera transmits the video feed over the internet, the video signal could fall victim to password attacks, weak or default passwords and attacks that circumvent authentication on the security company’s web servers altogether.

-For hackers with a little know-how, finding the next target with an unsecured video feed is setup .
-It’s unbelievable how many people, including businesses, security camera systems and can’t be bothered to change the default username and password.
-Certain websites, , display just how easy it is to access unsecured video feeds or those with default logins by aggregating and displaying them for all to see.
+For hackers with a little know-how, finding the next target with an unsecured video feed is only a Google search away.
+It’s unbelievable how many people, including businesses, setup security camera systems and can’t be bothered to change the default username and password.
+Certain websites, such as Shodan.io, display just how easy it is to access unsecured video feeds or those with default logins by aggregating and displaying them for all to see.

 - Tip 3: Change the default manufacturer password.